top of page

 • Power Red donations can be made every 112 days.

-Every donation has an impact.
+Every donation makes an impact.
 More than a quarter of all blood products are used in emergency or critical-care situations—from trauma victims to cancer patients, from heart surgery to organ transplant recipients.
-Find a blood drive near you and make an appointment to donate by visiting redcrossblood.org.
+There’s no time to wait book an appointment to give blood or platelets now by using the Blood Donor App, visiting RedCrossBlood.org or calling 1-800-RED CROSS (1-800-733-2767).

 Comments